 Not only will you be gaining valuable experience with a leading energy company, but you will also work towards achieving a Level 3 Business Administration Apprenticeship Standard, equivalent to 2 "A" Levels.

 It will last a minimum of 15 months and will see you based in our Coventry office.

 You will be working with some of the best people in the business, so you'll be very well placed to progress with us once the apprenticeship comes to an end.

-Due to the nature of the roles, a Criminal Record Check will be required.
+Due to the nature of the roles, there is a requirement for a Criminal Record Check.